nadar/php-composer-reader/README.md

-# php-composer-reader
+# Composer read and manipulate library for PHP

-A PHP library to manipulate and read the composer.json file.
+A PHP library to manipulate and read the composer.json file, free from any depencies.

 ## Usage

-Load the Reader
+Load the composer.json file into the ComposerReader:

 ```php
 require 'vendor/autoload';